Chart Color Schemes

 Edmondson Park features high concentrations of family households, with a higher-than-average median household size

 Family households account for 87.5% of all households, including 60.6% couples with children, 17.3% couples without children, and 8.6% single parent families.
-Non-family households constitute the remaining 12.5%, with lone person households at 10.9% and group households comprising 1.6%.
+Non-family households make up the remaining 12.5%, with lone person households at 10.9% and group households comprising 1.6% of the total.
 The median household size is 3.4 people, which is larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households